Katenary/katenary/doc/docs/labels.md

 When a service uses `depends_on`, Katenary creates an initContainer to wait for the dependent service to be ready.

-By default, Katenary uses the Kubernetes API to check if the service endpoint has ready addresses.
+By default, Katenary uses the Kubernetes API to check if the deployment's `readyReplicas` status is greater than 0.
 This method does not require the service to expose a port and does not create a Kubernetes Service automatically.

 If you need to create a Kubernetes Service for external access, use the `katenary.v3/ports` label instead.